zhimin-z/Foundation-Model-Leaderboard-Survey/README.md

 The paper investigates various foundation model (FM) leaderboards across multiple platforms, focusing on their types, workflows, and operational issues or "smells".

 ## Contents
-1. **Code**: Includes scripts to analyze metadata from 735 FM leaderboards.
+1. **Code**: This repository includes scripts to analyze metadata from 735 FM leaderboards.
-2. **Data**: Includes collected metadata from 735 FM leaderboards.
+2. **Data**: This repository includes collected metadata from 735 FM leaderboards.
-3. **Results**: Includes analyses from 735 FM leaderboards.
+3. **Results**: This repository includes results of analyses on 735 FM leaderboards.

 ## Citation
 If you use this repository or its contents for your research, please cite it as follows: